aitalias/comm4190_F25_Product_Task/README.md

 We’re a small creative and technical team passionate about design, storytelling, and luxury lifestyle branding.

-Athena Krikorian (Founder & Creative Director): Oversees brand vision, product strategy, and creative storytelling.
+Athena Krikorian & Aitalia Sharpe: Brand oversight, product strategy, and creative storytelling.

 Hiring for
 1. Design Team: Focuses on logo development, visual identity, and packaging aesthetics.